3D-Space and the preferred basis cannot uniquely emerge from the quantum structure: Applications to various candidate preferred structures

 But this $\kind$-structure gives the configuration space, and we want one that gives the $3$D-space.
 So we rather choose $\mc{A}=\R^3$ and the operators

 where $\xThree\in\R^3$, $\q_j\in\R^3$ for $j\in\{1,\ldots,\n\}$ and

-The Hermitian operators $\wh{A}_{\xThree}$ defined in eq. \eqref{eq:TS_x} convey much less information than the operators $\wh{A}_\q$ from eq. \eqref{eq:TS_q}, because they reduce the entire configuration space to the $3$D-space.
+The Hermitian operators $\wh{A}_{\xThree}$ defined in eq. \eqref{eq:x} convey much less information than the operators $\wh{A}_\q$ from eq. \eqref{eq:q}, because they reduce the entire configuration space to the $3$D-space.
 But the densities $\bra{\psi}\wh{A}_{\xThree}\ket{\psi}$ are still able to distinguish between infinitely many different values of $\ket{\psi}$, despite the symmetries of the $3$D-space, because the matter distribution in space allows to distinguish states.

-We notice that we can deal with more types of particles by defining operators like in \eqref{eq:TS_x} for each type, and we can also deal with superpositions of different numbers of particles, because now we are no longer restricted to the configuration space of a fixed number of particles.
+We notice that we can deal with more types of particles by defining operators like in \eqref{eq:x} for each type, and we can also deal with superpositions of different numbers of particles, because now we are no longer restricted to the configuration space of a fixed number of particles.
 We can now move to the Fock space representation.

-Let $\mc{P}$ be the set of all the types of particles.
+Let $\mc{P}$ be the set of all types of particles.
 We treat them as scalar particles, and move the degrees of freedom due the internal symmetries and the spin in $\mc{P}$.
-We can make abstraction of the fact that the various components transform differently under space isometries (and more general Galilean or Poincar\'e symmetries) according to their spin, and also the gauge symmetries require them to transform according to the representation of the gauge groups, because all these are encoded in the Hamiltonian.
-We define $\mc{A}:=\mc{P}\times\R^3$.
-For each pair $(P,\xThree)\in\mc{A}$, let
+The various components transform differently under space isometries (and more general Galilean or Poincar\'e symmetries) according to their spin, and also the gauge symmetries require them to transform according to the representation of the gauge groups, but these are encoded in the group $G_P$ from Definition \ref{def:equiv}.